cucumber/docs/content/wiki/cucumber-backgrounder.md

 $ cucumber --profile=my_profile --tags=@init
 ```

-However, the following will not work, unless you [[build a custom rake task|Using-Rake]] for it:
+However, the following will not work, unless you [build a custom rake task](/implementations/ruby/rake/) for it:

 ```
 $ rake cucumber:authent